1978 Chatham Cup: Semi-finals

-The Final
+The 1978 final

 The final was held outside one of the main centres for the first time, being played in Nelson.
 Manurewa won the competition for the first time since 1931, when they had played under the name "Tramurewa" (after a recent merger with Tramways FC).
 The gap of 47 years between trophies in this competition is still a record.

 Manurewa's side was coached by John Adshead who four years later would steer New Zealand's national side to their first FIFA World Cup.
 The team included several top players, notably Dave Bright and goalkeeper Frank van Hattum; they were opposed by the previous year's champions, Nelson United, a team which boasted the presence of Kenny Cresswell, Peter Simonsen and Keith Mackay, among others.

 The game's only goal came after 12 minutes.
 Nelson keeper Owen Nuttridge failed to completely clear a Dave Bright cross, only for the ball to be headed into the net by Bruce Foster.